rosewang01/rustkit-learn/README.md

 ## Overview

 `rustkit` is a data science library written in Rust, callable from Python, and inspired by `Scikit-Learn`.
 The underlying Rust implementation relies on the `nalegbra` crate for fast linear algebra and matrix/vector data structures.
 Like Scikit-Learn, methods are defined through classes (structs) and tend to follow a fit-transform or fit-predict approach for the model (for our supervised, unsupervised, and preprocessing models).
-Additionally we provide some structs to define testing methods (such as R^2) score etc.
+Additionally we provide some structs to define testing methods (such as R^2) score etc. See this [presentation](python/presentation.ipynb) for a more detailed overview of benchmarking and accuracy results, as well as examples of calling `rustkit` from Python.

 This project includes Python bindings using `maturin` and `PyO3` to use these methods and classes as a library in Python, called `rustkit`.
 To do so, we implemented converter functions that converted `numpy` matrices and vectors into `nalgebra` matrices and vectors, handling generic types and null values.
 More information can be found below on building the library for Python.